-The original 110 ton mill was built as a flotation mill out of second-hand equip ment, to keep the investment at a minimum with however an expected high extract ion by flotation based on laboratory tests that was not attained.
+Equip ment, to keep the investment at a minimum with however an expected high extract ion by flotation based on laboratory tests that was not attained.

-Inder extreme financial difficulties the new management has opened up a surp rising showing of ore as to tonnage and value, at sagebrush roots only a block off the main street of Virginia City, and has managed tom treble the capacity of the flotation mill at a low expense.
-However the low extraction by flotation makes difficult the financing of the cyanide annex at the plant necessary to give satisfa ctory recovery and profit on the surface ores.
+Under extreme financial difficulties the new management has opened up a surp rising showing of one as to tonnage and value, at sagebrush roots only a block off the main street of Virginia City; and has managed tom treble the capacity of the flotation mill at a low expense.
+However the low extraction by flotation makes difficult the financing of the cyanide annex at the plant necessary to give satisfactory recovery and profit on the surface orcs.